 The following is a list of federal financial aid programs.
 Students must complete the Free Application for Federal Aid (FAFSA) and have a completed financial aid file before being awarded Federal funds.
 This would include completing the Verification Process (if chosen), resolving any discrepancies on the FAFSA, and submitting all required documents.
-Any questions regarding the financial aid process can be directed to the financial aid office by calling 620-278-4407 or emailing finaid@sterling.edu.
+Any questions regarding the financial aid process can be directed to the Financial Aid Department by calling 620-278-4207 or emailing finaid@sterling.edu.